Optimizing Molecules using Efficient Queries from Property Evaluations: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper we propose QMO, a query-based end-to-end molecule optimization framework that readily applies to any pre-trained molecule encoder-decoder with continuous latent molecule embeddings and any set of property predictions and evaluation metrics.
+In this paper we propose QMO, a generic-purpose molecule optimization framework that readily applies to any pre-trained molecule encoder-decoder with continuous latent molecule embeddings and any set of property predictions and evaluation metrics.
 It features efficient guided search with molecular property evaluations and constraints obtained using predictive models and cheminformatics softwares.
+More broadly, QMO is a machine learning gear that can be incorporated into different scientific discovery pipelines with deep generative models, such as generative adversarial networks, for efficient guided optimization with constraints.
+As a demonstration, Section \ref{sup_objective} and \ref{sup_rand_z} of the Supplementary Material show the QMO results on the SARS-CoV-2 Main Protease inhibitor optimization task with alternative objectives and randomly generated lead sequences, respectively.
+QMO is able to perform successful optimization with respect to different objectives, constraints, and starting sequences.
+The proposed QMO framework can be applied in principle to other classes of materials, for example metal oxides, alloys, and genes.

 On the simpler benchmark tasks for optimizing drug-likeness and penalized logP scores with similarity constraints, QMO demonstrates superior performance over baseline results.
 We also apply QMO to improve the binding affinity of existing inhibitors of the SARS-CoV-2 Main Protease, and to improve the toxicity of antimicrobial peptides.
 The QMO-optimized variants of existing drug molecules show favorable binding free energy with SARS-CoV-2 Main Protease upon blind docking and MM/PBSA rescoring, whereas the QMO-optimized peptides are consistently predicted to be antimicrobial and non-toxic by external peptide property predictors.
-The property landscape analysis and low-dimensional visualization of the optimization trajectories provide insights on how QMO navigates in the property space to find a diverse set of improved molecules with the desired properties.
+The property landscape analysis and low-dimensional visualization of the optimization trajectories provide insights on how QMO efficiently navigates in the property space to find a diverse set of improved molecules with the desired properties.
 Our results show strong evidence for QMO to serve as a novel and practical tool for molecule optimization and other process/product design problems as well to aid accelerating chemical discovery with constraints.
-Future work will include integrating multi-fidelity expert feedback into the QMO framework for human-AI collaborative molecule optimization.
+In Section \ref{appen_ablation} of the Supplementary Material, we provide an ablation study of QMO for additional performance analysis, including the effect of encoder-decoder, the difference between sequence-level and latent-space classifiers, and the comparison between different gradient-free optimizers.
+The results show that QMO is a query-efficient end-to-end molecule optimization framework, and a better encoder-decoder can further improve its performance.
+Future work will include integrating multi-fidelity expert feedback into the QMO framework for human-AI collaborative material optimization, and using QMO for accelerating discovery of novel, high-performance and low-cost materials.